SwiftSeal/HISS/Example_Workflow.md

 ## Obtain reads

 Reads have been submitted to ENA BioProjects PRJEB56823 and PRJEB56825.
 In this example we will use the GNU parallel utility.
 Replace X in the parallel command with the number of jobs to run in parallel, this will depend on your system, based on CPU availability and networking bandwidth.
+If you prefer another method you may use this, though you may need to change file paths in later files.

 ```bash
 mkdir -p ../Reads